The Sporting Hand

 Your physiotherapist is well equipped as a first contact practitioner to assess, diagnose and treat many injuries of the hand.
 On some occasions imaging and referral to your general practitioner or a hand specialist may be necessary.
 The earlier the intervention, the better… and the sooner you get back in the game.

 Feeling hand pain or after treatment for a hand niggle?
-Book an appointment to see our friendly and experienced Physiotherapist at Pivotal Motion.
+Book an appointment to see our friendly and experienced physiotherapist at Pivotal Motion.
 Book an appointment online or call us today on 07 3352 5116.

 Call Now Button